John-Atha/PostOn/README.md

     * see their notifications
     * see their activity
     * have access to a statitics page (personal and/or general)
+* Users can connect their poston account to their instagram account and receive via instagram real time notifications with bots mentioning them in comments.
+* The bots operate using the python wrapper: [Instagram Private Api](https://github.com/ping/instagram_private_api)
 * More implementation details in `backend/api_specs` and `front-end/README.md`

 - - -